UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Background/Data_Storage.md

 your home and Scratch directories where you can write data.
 These are "close to" the compute, connected to it with a fast network.

+They may also have local storage on the compute node that can be used during your job.

 ## On-cluster storage

 ### Home